kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Choosing a much smaller PHP file shows that PSPad does not freeze on that one.
 But this doesn't help me either.

+There are 3 solutions I found.

+1. PSPad has an own macro recorder.
+This would be the most elegant solution.
+Unfortunately, the find dialog could not be macro recorded.

-There are 2 solutions I found.
-One would be to write a JavaScript program for each of my hotkeys, which would be overkill, I guess.
-The other is simply to switch the `Win` key `#` with a key combination of `Shift+Ctrl` or `Ctrl+Shift`: `^+`.
+2. Another would be to write a JavaScript program for PSPad for each of my hotkeys, which would be overkill, I guess.

+3. The other is simply to switch the `Win` key `#` with a key combination of `Shift+Ctrl` or `Ctrl+Shift`: `^+`.
 Problem solved.
 Finally.

 Digression: Pronunciation <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------